ashvi23/My-Malloc/readme.txt

 Free:
 - Algorithm:
 	- Traversing:
 	I start at the first metadata (&mem[2]) and move to (metadata size +2) and continue until I find the pointer given in by the user or the current pointer to the meta data is greater than the pointer received.
+Traverses by comparing pointers and accessing size bits in order to move to the next metadata.

 - Fragmentation: